 Another reason that certain states have long timelines is due to foreclosure prevention efforts by the government.

 Foreclosure laws.
-California, Massachusetts, and Nevada, for instance, have all passed laws to increase homeowners' protections from foreclosure, which delayed the rate at which new foreclosures were initiated.
+California, Minnesota, and Nevada, for instance, have all passed laws to increase homeowners' protections from foreclosure, which delayed the rate at which new foreclosures were initiated.
 (See California Foreclosure Protection: The Homeowner Bill of Rights, for example.)
 However, lenders are steadily gaining efficiency in how they deal with these laws.
 Still, foreclosures can take a long time because lenders must comply with the requirements under these laws.

 Mediation laws.
 In the past few years, some states passed foreclosure mediation laws that delayed the foreclosure process.
 See our State Foreclosure Mediation section for more information.